softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 	record LoginResult(String username, String authToken) {}
 ```

-and in the case where the service fails it can throw an exception that the server handles return return the proper error message and HTTP status code.
+and in the case where the service fails, it can throw an exception that the server handles by returning the proper error message and HTTP status code.

 ### Serialization